kazulagi/OpenSourceSoybean/README.md

 # How to get/How to contribute?

-Contact to the maintainer @kazulagi by e-mail.
+Contact the maintainer @kazulagi by e-mail.
 You can get these seed for free, under Open-Source Seed License (Kotschi, J. and Rapf, K., 2016)